 Want to know what upcoming zombie movies you’ll find in 2018?
 Look no further.

 At Nerd Much?, we like to think that we specialize in zombie cinema.
 And, 2017 was a pretty solid year for zombie movies, with The Girl with All the Gifts cementing itself as one of the best of all-time.
-Now we’re heading into 2018, and it’s time to take a look at the few upcoming zombie movies we have to look forward to.
+Now we’re in 2018, and there are quite a few upcoming zombie movies we know about and are looking forward to.

 The zombie movies coming in 2018 sound intriguing, and some of them even have some A-list stars in them.
 It’s just unfortunate that there are so few new zombie flicks coming next year — at least that we currently know about.
 But most of what’s coming looks good.